Sunday March 21, 2021

 Some Party is a newsletter sharing the latest in independent Canadian rock'n'roll, curated more-or-less weekly by Adam White.
 Each edition explores punk, garage, psych, and otherwise uncategorizable indie rock, drawing lines from proto to post and taking some weird diversions along the way.

-Needles//Pins: "A Rather Strained Apologetic"
+Needles//Pins"A Rather Strained Apologetic"

 Given the exhausting state of the past few years and the precipitous limbo where we're stuck today, it's become a cliche to joke that time's lost all meaning.
 For bands following up releases from 2017, which at any other time would be an utterly unnoteworthy span between records, this is an odd moment indeed.
 We may wistfully look to the winter of 2019 as our last moment of naive innocence, but 2017 feels downright unfathomable.
 It's an entirely different universe, and our prior notions of "recent memory" just don't apply anymore.
 So while Needles//Pins' Good Night Tomorrow may, objectively, only be a few years in the past, its 2021 successor lands like a goddamn life preserver.